Dr. Robert Malina

 Fields: Cost-benefit analysis; transportation, energy, environmental and regional economics; alternative energy, sustainability

 Lab Role: Associate Director

 I come from Germany, where I worked six years as a lecturer/senior lecturer in economics at Muenster University and as Associate Director of the Muenster University Institute of Transport Economics before coming to MIT in early 2011.
-My research interests are centered on quantitative analyses in the fields of international transportation networks (in particular air transportation networks), the economic and environmental impacts of these networks on a local, regional and global scale, as well as on the development and assessment of measures for reducing the environmental impact of these networks.
+My research interests are centered on quantitative analyses in the fields of energy and transportation economics, in particular the economic and environmental impacts of transportation networks on a local, regional and global scale, as well as on the development and assessment of measures for reducing the environmental impact of these networks.